ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ![Chrome Devtools Details](assets/chrome-devtools-details.png)

 In the detailed view, the objects in the heap are grouped by their constructor.
-The column "Shallow Size" can essentially be thought of as the total size of all objects within that group.
-There are some interesting things here, such as the `(string)` row which contained over 500 thousand individual items: these are the strings that Webpack ultimately concatenates together to form your bundled assets.
-For our purposes, however, we weren't able to find anything here immediately useful.
+The column "Shallow Size" can essentially be thought of as the total size of all the objects within that group.
+There are some interesting things here, such as the `(string)` row which contained over 500 thousand individual items: these were the strings that Webpack eventually concatenates together to form your bundled assets.

-The allocation timeline

-### One Project-Specific Solution

-### One Surprising Discovery
+Unfortunately, aside from giving us a (perhaps accurate) view into the heap, we weren't able to gleam much more from these snapshots.
+The verbosity of the output made it difficult to extract any useful information.

+The allocation timeline also provides an interesting view into your Webpack build, As the name suggests, it gives you the ability to record memory activity over a small period of time, providing you with a view of what parts of the Webpack compilation is allocating/deallocating and when they are doing it.
+But, similar to the heap snapshots, we found it difficult to read the output from this as well.

+### Working with memory constraints

+So, what can you do to try and deal with memory constraints?
+If you cannot immediately decrease the amount of memory needed to compile, there are two ways to work around it:

+* Find opportunities to parallelize processes onto different machines
+* Find opportunities to flatten processes on the same machine

+Let me give you an example of each.

+Most Webpack projects will use various loaders to perform pre-processing on the source files before they are actually concatenated together to form the final bundled asset files.
+Some loaders may not transform the source code, but simply perform a series of validations (Think linters, for example).
+Some of these validations do not actually need to be ran in order for Webpack to compile.
+If this is the case, then you might have an opportunity to parallelize.

+For example, we saw earlier how Webpack was still able to compile after we have disabled Typescript typechecking entirely.
+Knowing this, we recognized a parallelization opportunity:
+1. Disable typechecking in the compile pipeline
+2. Create a separate step within the compile pipeline that simply does typechecking.

+With this set-up, we were able to remove the costs of Typescript typechecking from our main compilation step, which runs on one machine, and separate it out onto a different step, which runs on another machine.
+This way, we still have all of the benefits of typechecking, without worrying about the costs that it incurs on compilation.

+What about flattening processes?
+What does that mean?
+It's actually fairly simple: do not run any processes concurrently unless you have to.
+For example, we use the `webpacker` gem to integrate a Webpack-based front-end into a Rails-based back-end.
+By using `webpacker`, we are able to compile both our legacy application and Apollo by running `assets:precompile`.

+On the machine, this would first begin a Ruby process that compiles the legacy assets, then a Node process that runs Webpack.
+We discovered, however, that when the legacy compilation has completed and Webpack has started, the Ruby process still hung around and consumed a chunk of memory even though it no longer had any good reason to do so.
+As such, we removed Webpack from `assets:precompile` by using an [env variable](https://github.com/rails/webpacker/blob/master/CHANGELOG.md#added-gem-1), and ran Webpack separately.
+This way, the Ruby process will end before Webpack begins.

-## Bonus Round: Webpacker
+## Conclusions